 I also made the olive filling and allowed the herbs and oil to soak into the olives in the fridge overnight.

 Next morning after about 14 hours of proofing, into a Kitchen Aid bowl, weigh in the 310gm flour, 185gm water and 20gm potato flakes.
 Throw in the yeast and salt and mix all these up by hand till there’s a rough dough before using the KA and dough hook, to knead for 10 to 12 minutes.
+Just before the end of mixing, when the dough is already smooth, add in the olive and herb mixture and mix these in.
 It’s a wet dough and requires time kneading.

 Remover the fougasse from the oven, use a brush to coat the surface with olive oil, and sprinkle lightly with sea salt crystals.
 Leave them to cool, before enjoying this aromatic bread.